-In 2022, the following organisational units were operative:
+In 2023, the following organisational units were operative:

-Corporate Risk Management -The bank is responsible for credit risk management for all segments of clients that are segmented as non-retail (individuals), and includes clients with the segmentation of Standard, Small, Medium, as well as Large and Public clients (state and sub-state).
+Corporate Risk Management -The bank is responsible for credit risk management for all segments of clients that are segmented as non-retail (corporate clients), and includes clients with the segmentation of Standard, Small, Medium, as well as Large and Public clients (state and sub-state).
 This includes operational and strategic roles.
 It operationally covers the analysis and approval of credit requests, while strategically defining policies, procedures, manuals, guidelines and all other documents for the above-mentioned segments of credit risk management.

-In addition to the aforementioned activities, it includes monitoring all clients within its jurisdiction and taking preventive measures to prevent the deterioration of credit risk as well as proposing measures to reduce it as well as complete monitoring of problematic NPL loans until collection in full.
+In addition to the aforementioned activities, Corporate Risk Management includes monitoring of all clients within its jurisdiction and taking preventive measures to prevent the deterioration of credit risk as well as proposing measures to reduce it as well as complete monitoring of problematic NPL loans until collection in full.
 Strategically defines policies, procedures, manuals, guidelines and other documents for the above segments of monitoring management and restructured risk exposures.